Akshat20105/E-commerce/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-username/product-management-system/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/Akshat20105/E-commerce.git/issues) if you want to contribute.

-## License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.